Your ultimate Mum-guide for how to smooth and detangle matted hair - Without Tears!

 Step By Step Guide:

-3. Start from the Ends (Always!)
+Start from the Ends (Always!)
 Going straight for the roots and yanking downward?
 Rookie mistake.
-Always start with the ends, gently loosen any knots and brush gently to avoid yanking and pulling.
-Next, work your way through the mid-lengths.
-Finish with a root to tip going-over.
+Always start with the ends where hair is often the most dry (more prone to tangles), gently loosen any knots and work slowly to avoid yanking and pulling.
+Next, work your way through the mid-lengths before finishing with a root to tip going-over.

-4. Hold & Glide Hold the hair near the scalp to minimize pulling.
+Hold & Glide Hold the hair near the scalp, or in a ponytail with your hand to minimise pulling.

-6. Bribery and Distraction Yep, we said it.
-Do what you gotta do – a treat, some screen time – a temporary distraction while you work your magic!
+Bribery and Distraction Yep, we said it.
+Do what you gotta do – treats, some screen time – a temporary distraction while you work your magic!

-Your best bet is to help keep hair from becoming matted in the first place.
+To help keep hair from becoming matted in the first place is obviously the golden ticket we all want!
 A few tips to help avoid it:

 • Braids before bed – No loose hair in bed = Less chance for hair to tangle.